SK-EID/smart-id-java-client/README.md

 Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

 ### Notification-based signature session

+> [!CAUTION]
+> The notification-based signature has not yet been updated to be used with Smart-ID API v3.1

 #### Request Parameters
 The request parameters for the notification-based signature session are as follows: